"The Way Is Not A Way But A Place" by Chloe Wilwerding

 Learn more at WildernessWorkshop.org.

-Note that there was another exhibition running concurrently (April 17 - May 21, 2026) in the gallery space:
+Note that there is another exhibition running concurrently (July 9 - August 13, 2026) in the gallery space:

 “GEOart Collective: Cracks, Layers, Water”